Convergence of Manifolds and Metric Spaces with Boundary: Introduction

-In Example \ref{ex-oneSpline} we construct a sequence of manifolds which has a GH limit $X$ and a SWIF limit $Y$ such that $X \neq \bar Y$.
+In Example \ref{ex-oneSpline} we construct a sequence of manifolds which has a GH limit $X$ which is not the closure of a countably rectifiable metric space.
 The sequence satisfies all the conditions of Theorem \ref{thm-injectivity}, except that the boundary injectivity radii do not have a positive uniform lower bound.
-In Example \ref{ex-injFail} we construct a sequence of manifolds that satisfies all the conditions of the Theorem \ref{thm-injectivity}.
+In Example \ref{ex-injFail} we construct a sequence of manifolds that satisfies all the conditions of Theorem \ref{thm-injectivity}.

 Our results concerning sequences of Riemannian manifolds with boundary are consequences of the next two theorems concerning sequences of metric spaces and integral current spaces.
 Let $(X,d)$ be a metric space.
 In \cite{PerSor-2013}, the author and Sormani defined the boundary of a metric space to be \be \bdry X= \bar{X} \setminus X, \ee where $\bar{X}$ is the metric completion of $X$.
 This agrees with the notion of the boundary of a manifold with boundary if one takes $X$ to be interior of the manifold.